jbh/dotfiles/README.md

 **cas**

-The `cas` script can be used to quickly switch audio sources.
+The `cas` script can be used to quickly change audio sources.
 I use it to write keybindings that allow me to quickly switch between bluetooth and analong speakers.
+For example, `super + alt + 1` changes my audio output to analog speakers, and `super + alt + 2` changes my audio output to bluetooth.